mkocabas/body-model-visualizer/README.md

 ## Installation

-Clone the repo and install the requirements.
-Note that we tested with Python 3.9.
+Clone the repo and install the requirements (use python3.9).

 ```shell
 pip install -r requirements.txt